Rifai .org

 The Traits of the Sufis

-Being clear from the dirt of the nafs, the common people and the disasters of the world in his speech, actions and behaviour is one of the signs of the sufi.
-Clearing the inspirations that come to his heart from the dirt of being far from Allah; looking at nothing else but Him.
-Also, these are among the signs of the sufi: Although he is with his nafs, he is far from the disgraceful traits of the nafs.
-Although he is with the common people, he does not mix in with the disgraces of these people.
+A prominent trait of a sufi is, being purified from the dirt of the nafs, from the common people and from the disasters of the world in speech, in actions and in behavior.
+A sufi is far from the disgraceful traits of the nafs, although he is together with his nafs.
+He does not display the disgraces of common people, although he is together with common people.
 He has a heart, but his heart belongs to Allah.
-He has states, but he is unaware of the states.
-He has time, but he is free of the records of time.
+He has time, but he is free of the boundaries of time.

-That he stands firm and stable in the ground of al-Haqq, that he is down and low before the majesty of the power of al-Haqq, that he is content with al-Haqq without need for anyone other than Him; these are among the traits of the sufi.
+He stands firm and stable on the ground of al-Haqq (the Truthful One); he is down and surrendering before the majesty of al-Haqq; he is content with al-Haqq without needing anyone other than Him.

-The sufi whips his heart with the fear of turning toward anyone other than al-Haqq in apparently or secretly, with the fear that the connection between him and al-Haqq will be severed.
-The sufi illuminates his nafs with the noor (light) of service, his heart with the noor of muhabbat and his essence with the noor of marifat.
+The sufi whips his heart with the fear of turning toward anyone other than al-Haqq, with the fear that the connection between him and al-Haqq will be damaged.
+The sufi illuminates his nafs with the noor (divine light) of service, he illuminates his heart with the noor of muhabbat (the love), he illuminates his essence with the noor of marifat.

 The sufi has apparently and secretly surrendered all his will and choice to al-Haqq with gratitude.
 Reciting al-Haqq at all times with his tongue and with his heart, he never falls into the sea of blasphemy, he never gets lost in the deserts of forgetfulness.

-He knows that his Rabb watches him from the ultimate sky and that He is aware of his every state.
+He knows that his Rabb (his Lord) watches him and that He is aware of his every state.
 He dissolves before the supremacy of the gaze of al-Haqq.
 His being gets blown to pieces before the magnificence of His power.
 Letting go of all pleasures other than the sweetness of the muhabbat of his Rabb, he dives into the sea of blessings in a pure state.

 The sufi walks right ahead on the straight path of being the qull (servant) of Allah, without remaining at the surface of the ibadat (worship).
-Due to his heart trusting Allah, he remains far from any affair which keeps Him from Allah.
-He is extremely modest before the holders of iman.
-Till the moment he attains the intimacy of Allah, he sits on the mantle of sadness with His forgiveness and blessing.
+Until he reaches the intimacy of Allah, he sits on the mantle of sadness with His forgiveness and blessing.

 He fears no one other than Allah, he expects nothing from anyone else but Allah.
 When he asks, he asks only from Allah.
-He knows that there is no being other than Allah who gives harm or gives blessings or raises or takes down or gives grace or gives misery.
+He knows that there is no being other than Allah to give harm or to give blessings or to raise or to take down or to give grace or to give misery.

-The sufi is subject to the sunnah and the ethics of the Prophet (sa) of Allah and to the path of his Ashab (companions).
-He fears from being disgraceful.
-While common people are busy with destiny, he is busy with the creator of that destiny.
-While common people are busy with taking precautions, he is busy with al-Haqq who does and explains everything with precaution.
+The sufi complies with the sunnah (the Prophet’s exemplary words and deeds) and the ethics of the Prophet (saws); and with the path of his Ashab (his companions).
+While common people are concerned with their destiny, he is concerned with the creator of that destiny.

-The sufi sits on the mantle of service with edeb (divine manners).
-He leans on the cushion of faqr and non-possession.
-He becomes worthy of being accepted to the rooms of intimacy and witnessing of his Rabb.
+The sufi sits on the mantle of service with edeb (with divine manners).
+He leans on the cushion of faqr (poverty in the presence of Allah) and non-possession.
+He becomes worthy of being accepted into the rooms of intimacy with his Rabb.
 He drinks from His cup of muhabbat and friendship.
 The sufi keeps quiet and swallows his anger.
-Without bothering with the tendencies of his heart, he takes hold of his worldly desires and leaves comfort.
+Without any compromise to the stirrings of his heart, he takes hold of his worldly desires.

 The sustenance of the sufi is the approval of Allah.
 His crying is like the heartfelt crying of a mother who has lost his child.
-His heart only leans on Allah, only surrenders to Him; he is grateful to Him only for any blessing.
-He presents his needs to Him only.
-In all circumstances, he is friends with al-Haqq.
-He turns to Him with his every act.
-He speaks about al-Haqq with his every word.
-He has left his will to Allah the holder of majesty.
-His sleep is little, his sadness is deep, his body is weak, his friend is Allah the Maleek (Owner) and the Jaleel (Majestic).
+His heart only leans on Allah, only surrenders to Him.
+He is grateful only to Him; he declares his needs only to Him.
+He turns to Him with his every action.
+He speaks about Him with his every word.
+He has surrendered his will to Allah.
+His sleep is little, his body is weak, his only friend is Allah the Maleek (the Owner) and the Jaleel (the Majestic).

 Allah suffices for us, what a gracious caretaker He is!